 Travel demand across Sydney Harbour and onto the Northern Beaches is projected to increase, resulting in further congestion.
 Congestion on these corridors impacts on bus and private vehicle travel, with bus travel particularly impacted by congestion on the Spit Bridge/Military Road.
-The high levels of demand for existing infrastructure reﬂects the channelling of traffic onto the Sydney Harbour Bridge and Tunnel across Sydney Harbour, and the Spit Bridge across Middle Harbour.
+The high levels of demand for existing infrastructure reﬂects the channelling of traffic onto the Sydney Harbour Bridge and Tunnel across Sydney Harbour, and the Spit Bridge and Roseville Bridge across Middle Harbour.

-Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).
+Business case under assessment (Stage 4 of Infrastructure Australia’s Assessment Framework).